mariyahendriksen/opinionatedguide.github.io-src/chapters/2-arch.md

 > If something comes up as [FAILED] even though you still get to the login prompt, don't worry about it for now

-Then, you should be greeted by a mininal prompt that looks like
+Then, you should be greeted by a minimal prompt that looks like

 ```bash
 root@archiso ~ #